tlwilliams895/gis-devops/docs/_sources/objectives.rst.txt

 - Describe the URL format for a RESTful web service
 - Describe HTTP status code usage in REST
 - Explain what a resource is
-- Explain how resource formats related to requests
+- Explain how resource formats are related to requests
 - Explain how content negotiation works, and which HTTP headers are necessary for this
 - Explain idempotence in REST
 - Explain statelessness in REST
 - Use and design RESTful URLs, including nested resources and query/filtering parameters
-- Defintion of Sensitive Data Exposure vulnerability
+- Define the "sensitive data exposure" vulnerability
-- Proper guidance on Hashing and Salting passwords
+- Understand and describe the importance and purpose of salting and hashing passwords

 .. _week03-day2-objectives: